Embassy of India

 8. India joined the Agreement on the Establishment of an International Transport and Transit Corridor (Ashgabat Agreement) in February 2018.
 The Agreement envisages establishment of an international transport and transit corridor between Iran, Oman, Turkmenistan and Uzbekistan.
 Turkmenistan has supported the usage of Chabahar Port (Iran) for trade with India and also expressed its interest to join the International North-South Transport Corridor (INSTC).

 10. India has been offering various capacity building training programs for the officials of Government of Turkmenistan under the ITEC (Indian Technical and Economic Cooperation) Programme and also scholarships for Turkmen students to pursue higher education in India under ICCR Scholarship Scheme.
-In February 2021, 16 paratroopers from the Turkmen Armed Forces underwent skydiving training in Bakloh (India) after which an 8-member team visited from India to train the paratroopers in Turkmenistan during August – September 2021.
+Since 2014, 114 officials of the Government of Turkmenistan were trained in India under ITEC programme while 185 students from Turkmenistan underwent higher education in India under ICCR scholarship.

 Annexure